Blog

 Streamlining Previews with an Immediate Feedback Loop

 As you build your web app in CatDoes, you get a live preview right in your browser.
-Every change you make shows up instantly.
-This immediate feedback loop is a game-changer for catching design flaws and small bugs as you work.
+Every change shows up instantly.
+Even better, CatDoes generates a QR code you can scan with your phone, loading your app preview instantly on your iPhone or Android with no complex setup required.

+You've planned, designed, built, and tested your app.
+Now for the final, most exciting part: getting it live.
 Getting the launch right comes down to picking the right home for your app, setting up a solid process to push updates, and making sure everything is configured correctly.
-Let's walk through it.

-Where Should Your App Live?
 Choosing a Hosting Environment

-First things first, you need to decide where your app's files and database will be stored.
+First, you need to decide where your app's files and database will be stored.
 This choice has a big impact on your app's speed, how easily it can grow, and how much work you'll have to do to keep it running.

 For most new projects, a PaaS provider hits the sweet spot.
 It gives you the power you need without drowning you in technical overhead right out of the gate.

-Don’t Just Upload Files, Build a Deployment Pipeline
+Building a Deployment Pipeline

 Manually dragging and dropping files onto a server is a recipe for disaster.
-It's slow, tedious, and it's shockingly easy to forget a file or upload the wrong version.
-A much better way is to use a deployment pipeline.
+A much better way to create a web app that's easy to maintain is to use a deployment pipeline, an automated process that takes your code from your development machine to the live server.

 The whole thing usually starts with a version control system like Git and a remote repository on a platform like GitHub.
-This is non-negotiable for tracking changes and working with a team.
 When your code is ready, you push it to your repository.
+That push can trigger a CI/CD service (GitLab CI, Bitbucket Pipelines, or Jenkins) to automatically:

-1. Grab the latest code from your repo.
+Grab the latest code from your repo.

-2. Build the application, compiling assets and running all your tests.
+Build the application, compiling assets and running all your tests.

-3. Ship the built application to your hosting server.
+Ship the built application to your hosting server.

 This automated flow makes sure every single deployment is consistent, slashing the risk of human error when the pressure is on.

-The Shortcut: Automating Deployment with an Integrated Platform
+Automating Deployment with an Integrated Platform

-Common Questions About Building a Web App
+Common Questions About Creating a Web App

 How Much Does It Cost to Create a Web App?